AnderGray/SIR_Stochastic/README.md

 one of these reactions is sampled from an exponential distribution, whose parameter is calculated from N_I, N_S, InfRate and CureRate.
 The time is stepped by the sample and then one of the reactions is sampled.
 The populations is then ajusted according to which reaction has occured.
 This is repeated until t = Tfinal or until N_I == 0.

-Simple!

 Because this is a stochastic simulation, the entire simulation may be re-run (batched) a number of times calculating the variation due to the stochasticity.